mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 Building the containers
 -----------------------

-Building a container is like creating a new environment except that containers are much more powerful since they are self-contain systems.
+Building a container is like creating a new environment except that containers are much more powerful since they are self-contained systems.
 With singularity, there are two ways to build containers.

 The first one is by yourself, it's like when you got a new Linux laptop and you don't really know what you need, if you see that something is missing, you